anjalibalan1999/Kenprime_Task/README.md

-# change the mysql database password and username
+# Change the mysql database password and username

 # make sure to migrate the models using this commands
   python manage.py makemigrations